cchriskeach/Glaucoma-App/README.md

 3. A logger for logging events
 4. Add more user functionality for getting and using data.
 5. During very very slow internet connectivity the device may not respond, this is a rare occurance.
+6. If you delete all observation or the patient you need to restart the application

 ## Technical Assistance
 If you are seriously working to develop this application and need some assitance you can reach out to the developers.
 Spencer sms310@pitt.edu or Chris chk124@pitt.edu